apache/activemq-website/src/components/classic/documentation/the-vm-transport-starts-a-broker-before-my-configured-broker-starts.md

 Another cause could be that your use of the [VM Transport](vm-transport-reference) defines a broker name of localhost whereas your embedded broker uses a different name; so just be consistent in the naming.

-ActiveMQ Classic 5.2 adds the waitForStart='timeout in milliseconds' option to the VM transport which forces the VM transport to wait till the broker is started.
+ActiveMQ 5.2 adds the waitForStart='timeout in milliseconds' option to the VM transport which forces the VM transport to wait till the broker is started.
 Coupled with the "create=false" option, it is possible to ensure that a single embedded broker is auto-started.

 ### See also